General | Syllabus | Homework

 We will be using C++.
 The project files supplied with the assignments build under linux, Mac OS X, or cygwin via a UNIX-style

-We will use Dropbox for submissions of the remaining programming assignments.
+We will use CS Dropbox for submissions of both written and programming assignments.
 Look for the submission link in the description of each assignment - login with your Princeton netID, and submit all applicable files by the deadline.
 You can resubmit and unsubmit files as needed up until the submission deadline.
 There is more information about dropbox here.

-Assignments are due at 11:59PM on the due date, as determined by the file date of the file upload.
+Assignments are due at 11:59PM on the due date, except the final project report (which is due at 5PM on Dean's Date).
 Late assignments are marked down 1/5 of the full grade per day.
-Each student can use up to a total of seven "free late days" for exercises and assignments (not the final project) over the whole semester.
+However, every student can use up to a total of seven "free late days" for exercises and assignments (not the final project) over the whole semester, while using at most three "free late days" on any one deadline.
 Exceptions beyond these free days are rare -- they will be granted only for medical reasons, and only by the instructor.

 The COS 526 collaboration policy is the same as that of Princeton's COS 126 and COS 217 courses ...